AmanDokania/Notes/Spring Boot/JPA Auditing.md

-Refer  ppt to konw about basics why we need JPA auditing
+Refer  ppt to know about basics why we need JPA auditing

 To implement  JPA auditing
-WE can make as base class and we can inherit this class form  child class on that we want to implement  auditing
+We can make a base class and we can inherit this class form  child class on that we want to implement  auditing

 ```Java
 @EntityListeners(AuditingEntityListener.class)